spberry4/Titanic_Modeling/README.md

 The highest accuracy I was able to achieve in the contest was 0.77272.

 In reviewing the data further I had orginially removed the column "Cabin" due to the amount of missing data but the missing cabin data could have meant that they did not have a cabin at all.
+This has the possibility to improve the model and will be revisited.